ory/hydra/UPGRADE.md

 secure deployment with zero effort?
 We can run it for you!
 If you're interested, [contact us now](mailto:hi@ory.sh)!

+## 1.0.0-rc.7

+### Configuration changes

+This patch introduces changes to the way configuration works in ORY Hydra.
+It allows ORY Hydra to be configured from a variety of sources, including environment variables, configuration file(s), and remote configuration (consul, etcd).

 ## 1.0.0-rc.4

 This patch requires you to run SQL migrations.
 No other important changes have been made.